Frequently Asked Questions

 d).
 All inspected horses will receive an official stamped score sheet at their inspection.
 In addition, foals will receive their

-life registration number printed on this official sheet, which can be used in lieu of the official passport for all breed shows,
+life registration number and microchip number printed on this official sheet, which can be used in lieu of the official passport for all breed shows,

 Insurance forms, USDF and USEF paperwork, etc.